Last Updated on November 29, 2023 by Laura Teso

 Hear the audiofile:

-Alice in Wonderland is Alice nel Paese delle Meraviglie
+Alice in Wonderland is Alice nel Paese delle Meraviglie (in the land of wonders)

 In Italian the cat Dinah became male, Oreste, because at some point it had to rhyme with té (tea).